-CS 4100 - Programming Languages Peer Review Response
+CS 4100, Spring 2011- Programming Languages Peer Review Response May 4 and 6, 2011

-Author's Name Reviewer's Name Reviewer's Name Note: This review of the author's preliminary draft does not address issues of language utilization, punctuation, spelling, appropriate acknowledgement of sources, etc. which will contribute to the quality of the final paper.
+Au thor's NameReviewer's Name pui Note: This review of the author's preliminary draft does not address issues of language utilization, punctuation, spelling, appropriate acknowledgement of sources, etc. which will contribute to the quality of the final paper.
 It is the author's responsibility to see that those issues are covered in the final draft.
+1) Read the paper through once, and then write one paragraph immediate reaction.
+Did it capture your interest, for example?
+Or did it "feel" disjointed?
+Was it easy to understand?
+Remember to be honest.
 2) Is the thesis of the paper clearly stated near the beginning?
 Quote the thesis statement from the paper.
 (If you have trouble isolating one, discuss this with the author and agree upon a suitable one before proceeding.)
 3) Go over the paper again, and list the main ideas you find in the order that they are presented.
 Are there any parts of the paper where it is hard to discern the main idea?
 Do any of the sections of the paper seem unrelated to the thesis?
 4) Which of these main ideas did you find to be the most well written or interesting?
 Why?
 5) What parts are confusing to need more development?
 Can you say something about what might help?
 For instance, are there terms of underlying concepts you don't understand?